ryandeng32/LeetCode-Practice/September_Challenge.md

 * **Technique** By inserting element in a **self-balancing BST**, it's sorted for fast search
 * **Technique**: Use **bucket** to achieve linear time complexity.
 This is also a great way to maintain a sliding window that's easy to search
 * **Buckets and BST** are great when we want to keep a sorted array whenever we insert something

+## Day5: 1305.
+All Element in Two Binary Search Trees